verrynatalia/verrynatalia/blog-projects/_posts/2022-11-29-usability-testing.md

 #### **Our Motivation**

-This usability evaluation was part of the Usability Testing class taught by Mr. Chuck Schneider in the Master’s in Human-Computer Interaction (HCI) at the Rochester Institute of Technology (RIT) in the Spring of 2022.
+This usability evaluation was part of the Usability Testing class taught by Mr. Chuck Schneider in the Master’s in Human-Computer Interaction (HCI) at the Rochester Institute of Technology (RIT) in the spring of 2022.
 Each group of five students worked for a client on a heuristic evaluation and usability testing of a system.

 Our client was the Division of Marketing and Communication at RIT.
 They wanted to test the usability of RIT’s main website.
-After the project kickoff, we had regular communications with the client to communicate progress on the milestones shown in the figure above.
+After the project kickoff, we had regular communications with the client to update them on the progress made on the milestones shown in the figure above.

 #### **Goals and Research Questions**

-The main goal of the usability testing was to evaluate the overall user experience of the website, especially with respect to prospective college students.
-They wanted to identify pain points, get feedback from prospective students on wayfinding, and identify areas for improvement.
-The study aimed to explore the following research questions:
+The primary objective of the usability testing was to assess the overall user experience of the website, particularly from the perspective of prospective college students.
+The intention was to identify pain points, gather feedback from prospective students on wayfinding, and pinpoint areas that require improvement.
+The study aimed to investigate the following research questions:

-1. Can the participant complete each task we assign them during the testing session?
+1. Can the participants successfully complete the tasks assigned to them during the testing session?
-2. How easily can the participant perform the tasks, and how satisfied are they after completing each task?
+2. How easily can participants perform the tasks, and how satisfied are they upon completion of each task?
 3. Do users navigate the site using the search function or the navigation bar to find information?

 #### **Test Design and Participants**

-The audience we focused on in this usability testing was prospective college students.
-Initially, the client wanted to include graduate and undergraduate prospective students in the study; however, we narrowed it down to prospective undergraduate students because it would allow us to define better testing tasks.
+The target audience for this usability testing was prospective college students.
+Initially, the client intended to include both graduate and undergraduate prospective students in the study; however, we opted to focus solely on prospective undergraduate students to ensure more defined testing tasks.

-Initially, we wanted to work with high-school students, but due to challenges with recruiting and parental permissions, we decided to include first-year college students as surrogate participants.
+Originally, we planned to involve high school students.
+However, due to challenges in recruitment and obtaining parental permissions, we decided to include first-year college students as surrogate participants instead.

-The study is an exploratory test to discover any usability issues with the website that might be affecting prospective college students.
-We were able to work with six participants, one high-school senior student, and five first-year college students.
-These participants were selected from 15 students who responded to the screener survey.
+The study serves as an exploratory test to identify any usability issues on the website that may impact prospective college students.
+We worked with a total of six participants, including one high school senior student and five first-year college students serving as surrogate participants.
+These participants were selected from a pool of 15 students who responded to the screener survey.

 <!--- **Test Design Summary**
 - **Location:** Remote